AlabamaASRL/asset_asrl/doc/examples/ReentryExample.rst

             ##############################################################
             super().__init__(ode,5,2)

-Additionally, we can express our heating rate constraint as an asset vector function for later use in the solution process.
+Additionally, we can express our heating rate constraint as an ASSET VectorFunction for later use in the solution process.

 .. code-block:: python